-This programme is open only to students who are nationals/passport holders of the Mediterranean partner countries (Algeria, Egypt, Gaza/West Bank, Israel, Jordan, Lebanon, Morocco, Syria and Tunisia).
+This programme is open only to students who are nationals/passport holders of the Mediterranean partner countries (Algeria, Egypt, Israel, Jordan, Lebanon, Morocco, Palestine* and Tunisia).

 No, the possession of a work permit in the EU is not sufficient by itself to be eligible for an EIB post.